AJRepo/pietimer_kivy/README.md

 If the -q or --quiet flag is set then don't print anything on the command line, otherwise print a countdown also.

-# Installation
+# Installation on Desktop

 1. Clone the repo

 `git clone ... `

+2. Make executable (optional)

+`chmod u+x main.py`

+That's it.
+You've installed it.
+If you made it executable you can call it directly as src/main.py, otherwise call it as "python3 /path/to/main.py"

+# Installation on Mobile Device (Android)

-2. (optional) If you are installing the .apk file then do a checksum of the .apk file
+1. Do a checksum of the .apk file

 ```
 cd pietimer_kivy/bin
 sha256sum -c ../SHA256SUMS
 ```

+2. Connect your device and run

+`adb devices`

+3. With the reported name (e.g. XXXX) run

+`adb -s XXXX install YYYY.apk `

+where XXXX is your android device and YYYY is the apk binary.

+4. (debugging) If you want to see the logs run

+`adb -s XXXX logcat *:S python:D`

 # Directions